We begin with the prophecy about Eliakim son of Hilkiah that clearly has a double reference, one of which is about Christ.

 Attribution notice: Most Scripture quotations taken from the NASB, and others are from The Holy Bible, New International Version® NIV®, unless otherwise noted.
 "Because I Love You" painting © 2012 Danny Hahlbohm, all rights reserved by the artist.

-Author's note: I also recommend reading Having a Servant's Heart, The Difference Between a Disciple and a Believer, The Shepherding Role of Elders, Crucified with Christ, Holy Washings - Part II, Persecuted or Popular?, and Success in God's Eyes.
+Author's note: I also recommend reading Having a Servant's Heart, The Difference Between a Disciple and a Believer, The Shepherding Role of Elders, Crucified with Christ, What Jesus Did Not Do on the Cross, Holy Washings - Part II, Persecuted or Popular?, and Success in God's Eyes.
 You may also access other articles about the Good Shepherd on the Home page for this blog, as well as my complete blog directory at "Writing for the Master.

 Do You Want to Know Him?